 A good quality probiotic will also support beneficial bacteria in the gut, many of which are known to have an effect on the skin and help control inflammation.

 Topical treatments and creams for rosacea

 - Avoid perfumed soaps and moisturisers and don’t scrub your face as this may aggravate the condition.
-It is best to use a creamy cleanser rather than soap and an unperfumed moisturiser every day if your skin is very dry.
-Cosmetics and camouflage make-up can help cover up the redness of rosacea – do ask your doctor for a referral if this is something you are interested in.
+Use a creamy cleanser rather than soap and an unperfumed moisturiser every day if your skin is very dry.
+Cosmetics and camouflage make-up can help cover up the redness of rosacea.
+Ask your doctor for a referral if this is something you’re interested in.

 - Azelaic acid cream appears to be as effective as topical metronidazole (an antibiotic) at reducing papules/pustules and slightly better at reducing skin redness.
 Best results are seen after four weeks’ continuous use.